Find out more about our MPhil/PhD in Global Sustainable Development.

 This cluster draws on Warwick’s research excellence in sustainable materials, critical data studies, business strategy and food supply systems, in order to enable students to study transformations to the food-water-energy nexus towards sustainable economic and financial relationships.

-We also welcome research proposals in global sustainable development which may not fall directly into one of the above clusters.
+We also welcome and encourage research proposals in global sustainable development which are outside the above clusters.

 Find a supervisor